Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 As you've correctly guessed, we chose to create a shared library, which seemed like the more principled [^7] option.
 How hard it could it be? [^8]

-## Static vs shared linking
+## Static vs dynamic linking

-For those who are unfamiliar, let's review the structure of C programs.
+Let's review the structure of C programs.
 Below I've annotated the classic hello world program.
 Every C program must have a single entrypoint function `main` where execution begins.
 Within `main` one can use functions and data structures which were defined outside of `main`.
 Here we use a function `printf` from the C standard library.